atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 ## On focus messaging

-A screen reader will read out information about [interactive content](https://www.w3.org/TR/html51/dom.html#interactive-content) when it is given browser focus.
+A screen reader will read out information about [interactive content](https://www.w3.org/TR/html51/dom.html#interactive-content) when it is given browser focus (note: NVDA requires interactive content to have a `role` too causing it to be a `widget`).
 Interactive content has a number of _accessibility properties_ that are used to determine what a screen reader will announce when the element is given focus.

 <details>
   <summary>A note about drag and drop accessibility</summary>
-  TODO
+  `rbd` does not use the HTML5 drag and drop API.
+It does not provide the experience we are trying to achieve.
+HTML5 drag and drop does not have a _great_ accessibility story out of the box as requires you to build a secondary widget for keyboard interactions.

+We do not use the `aria-grabbed` and `aria-dropeffect` as they are [deprecated in wai-aria 1.1](https://www.w3.org/TR/wai-aria-1.1/).
+There is currently no replacement in [wai-aria 1.2](https://www.w3.org/TR/wai-aria-1.2/).
+For state information about a drag we rely on [live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) as an escape hatch to provide our own information to screen reader users during a drag.

 </details>

 <details>